12 Difficulties Every Freelancer Faces and Tips To Overcome These Problems

 Tips:

-Identify flaws in your skill set and use 80/20 Rule or Pareto Principle.
+Identify flaws in your skill set and use the 80/20 Rule or Pareto Principle.

 11. Competition

 Competition is everywhere.
-Be it education, sports or corporate sector but you can't deny the fact that competition is getting strong as more and more people are taking interest in these fields.
+Be it education, sports, or the corporate sector you can't deny the fact that competition is getting stronger as more and more people are taking an interest in these fields.
 Freelancers do face competition when it comes to getting projects.
-Getting first project, finding work regularly and personal expanses are the difficulties caused by such competition.
+Getting the first project, finding work regularly and personal expenses are the difficulties caused by such competition.

-These is an astonishing growth in number of freelancers after the 2020 lockdown, but the competition was always been there.
-Number of buyers are limited as compared to freelancers and that creates a tough competition out there.
+There has been astonishing growth in a number of freelancers after the 2020 lockdown, but the competition was always been there.
+The number of buyers is limited as compared to freelancers and that creates tough competition out there.

 Competition is good for skill buildup and thinking about eliminating it is not going to work in anyone's favor.